5G-MAG/Tech/pages/Network_APIs/Content_Production/Production_Contribution_UsingDedicatedNetworks.md

 ## Step 0: Pre-conditions

-* The API invoker needs to have signed up with the API provider.
+* The user (API invoker) must have registered (signed up) with the API provider.
 * qosProfiles have already been defined and made available by the network operator.
 This is related to the [**QoS Profiles API**](./CAMARA_QosProfiles.html).
-* Network Profiles with the allowed number of devices which can be served concurrently together with the aggregated UL and DL throughput have been defined and made available by the network operator.
 * Dedicated Network Service Areas are created by the operator and made available.
+Each area is association with one or more Network Profiles.
+* Network Profiles set out the maximum number of devices that can be concurrently served within the area, as well as the aggregate UL and DL throughput that the network operator can offer.

 ## Step 1: Before using the network